 - Be suitably qualified - Have knowledge of and experience in dealing with electrical installations - Read and follow these operating instructions carefully - Always disconnect the device from the supply before removing the cover zappi comes in either tethered or untethered variants.
-The untethered version should only be used with a dedicated Type 2 cable which is compliant with EN 62196-1 and EN 62196-2.
-Adapters, extension cables and conversion cables must not be used with either version of the zappi.
+The untethered version should only be used with a dedicated cable fitted with a Type 2 plug which is compliant with EN 62196-1 and EN 62196-2.
+Adaptors or conversion adapters and cord extension sets are not allowed to be used.